Straight to the Point

 I can still remember the very first time I used a Vitamix blender in a professional restaurant kitchen.
 The first time I felt its raw power, the awesomeness of a fully analog control dial, the soups that flowed down my throat like the smoothest silk.
 If you've ever been awestruck by the texture of a purée or a soup in a fancy restaurant, odds are one of these machines was responsible.
 The good news is, they're now easily available for the home cook.
 The bad news?
 There are many options, and they're pricey.
 We're talking at least $400.

 For those kind of bucks, you want to make sure that you're getting the best blender for your needs, and one that's going to last through the years.
-I've spent the last several weeks putting a slate of blenders through their paces to bring you my three top recommendations: the Vitamix 5200, the BlendTec Designer Series, and the Breville Boss.
+I've spent the last several weeks putting a slate of blenders through their paces to bring you my two top recommendations: the Vitamix 5200 and the BlendTec Designer Series.
 Each is a fantastic option.
 Which one you select all depends on your personal needs.
 Read on for details.

 Why Do I Need a High-End Blender?